 - Design tools

 When considering to start an online shop, you should really look at the pros and cons of going with a dedicated hosted platform like Bigcommerce or a self-managed WordPress Woocommerce CMS.
-Both of these carts have a lot to offer either a beginner and advanced merchant and narrowing down your options can be tricky.
+Both of these carts have a lot to offer either a beginner and an advanced merchant and narrowing down your options can be tricky.
 Here, we compare and contrast the two so you can find out more about the drawbacks and benefits of counterparts.

 In 2009 Aussies Eddie Machaalani and Mitchel Harper launched the SaaS ecommerce solution now known as BigCommerce.
-It's famous for the high reliability, ease of use, beautiful templates, multifunctionality and quality consumer support.
+It's famous for its high reliability, ease of use, beautiful templates, multifunctionality, and quality consumer support.
 Cloud-based and user-friendly, this platform helps merchants from all levels of experience and revenue sell their products online successfully.
-But if going with BigCommerce, bear in mind, that there is a room for improvement, when it comes to advanced features or customizability for large retailers and companies.
+But if going with BigCommerce, bear in mind, that there is room for improvement, when it comes to advanced features or customizability for large retailers and companies.
 It’s up to you, whether it matters or not, but Cart2Cart believes, that BigCommerce has much more advantages than disadvantages, especially for small business.

 With more than 560,000 empowered websites on the board, WooCommerce becomes one of the most popular, well-known and best WordPress plugins.
-No wonder, thanks to its expandability, flexibility and robustness, the number of loyal clients is growing without letting up.
-Since its establishment in 2001, up to date, the platform boasts of 7+ millions of downloads throughout the world.
+No wonder, thanks to its expandability, flexibility, and robustness, the number of loyal clients is growing without letting up.
+Since its establishment in 2001, up to date, the platform boasts of 7+ million downloads throughout the world.
 But the most important feature, which keeps WooCommerce at the top of the league for a considerable time, is free of charge.
 This bling enables you to decide on experiments and to try many different methods or strategies when running your business.
 No loss - no fear, right?
 Since sometimes courage works miracles.
 Perhaps it’s a great time to take action?